FTariq/Git-and-GitHub-Tutorial/README.md

 echo "# test" >> README.md
 git init
 ```
 Repositories can be created in other folders by adding the name of the repo to the end of the second command.
+Be aware that a branch is just a reference to a commit, and so a branch is not made in this second example until a commit has been made.
 ## Making changes
 Now that a repository has been created, navigate to it and make changes as you see fit.
 Then add all files to be staged, and save changes by committing:
 ```